SIGs: Bringing Together Those With Common Interests

 Diversity and Inclusion

 The mission of this SIG is to foster discussion and understanding of diversity and inclusion as a dynamic strategy to support and advance technology transfer worldwide.
 More than ever, creating welcoming environments that help people feel valued, included and empowered is essential to success.
-This is the plce to share ideas on how to support the diverse workforce and contribute to global technology transfer.
+This is the place to share ideas on how to support the diverse workforce and contribute to global technology transfer.
+Learn more about AUTM's core values and efforts to move forward toward equality in our world.

 Technology transfer is a borderless profession.
 However, some challenges are region specific.
 This SIG gathers tech transfer professionals from across Egypt to discuss and share ideas.
 Bring your questions, help find solutions and mentor others to achieve success.